jlizen/vacation/README.md

 vacation = { version = "0.1", features = ["future"] }
 ```

-This enables the [`future::FutureBuilder`] api along with the two types of `Vacation` futures it can generate:
+This enables the [`future::FutureBuilder`] api which a generates [`future::OffloadWith`] wrapper future.
+On poll,
-- [`future::OffloadFirst`] - delegate work to vacation, and then process the results into an inner future and poll the inner future to completion
-- [`future::OffloadWithFuture`] - poll the inner future, while also using a callback to retrieve any vacation work and polling it alongisde the inner future
+this wrapper drives the inner future, while checking if there is work available to offload to vacation.
+If there is,
+it drives that work instead, deferring further polling of the inner future until the offloaded work is complete.

 ## Usage - Application owners
 Application authors will need to add this library as a a direct dependency in order to customize the execution strategy
 beyond the default no-op.

-Application authors can also call [`execute()`] if there are application-layer compute-heavy segments in futures.
+Application authors can also call [`execute()`] if there are application-layer compute-heavy segments in your futures that you
+want to delegate to vacation.

 ### Simple example